No doubt about it - Google Adwords is phenomenally powerful online advertising platform.

 The ad headline for a Dynamic Search Ad is dynamically created by Google.

-The search engine pulls information directly from your site or feed to populate the DSA headline and create the relevant landing page.
+The search engine pulls information directly from your site or page feeds to populate the DSA headline and create the relevant landing page.

 Like a text campaign, DSA campaigns use a cost-per-click (CPC) budget.
 This means what you pay is determined by the number of times your ad is clicked multiplied by the maximum CPC.